xbresson/CE9010_2018/README.md

 First time:

 1. Windows: Open the Anaconda Prompt terminal from the Start menu.
-MacOS: Open a terminal.
+MacOS, Linux: Open a terminal.
 1. Activate the environment.
-Windows: `activate CE9010_2018`, macOS: `source activate CE9010_2018`.
+Windows: `activate CE9010_2018`, macOS, Linux: `source activate CE9010_2018`.
 1. Start Jupyter with `jupyter notebook`.
 The command opens a new tab in your web browser.
 1. Go to the folder `tutorials` and duplicate the original notebook `tutorial01.ipynb` with a new name `my_tutorial01.ipynb` (for example) to avoid future conflicts, see [understanding git conflicts].
 1. Open, edit and run the notebook `my_tutorial01.ipynb` from your browser.